 POP and IMAP settings for Gmail:

 IMAP and POP features will allow you to access your email on any 3rd party client using any of these two protocols.
 The issue here is that anyone can configure their email client to receive your email if they get access to your password.
 This means that a hacker will also be receiving your emails.

 If you are not using the IMAP or POP feature, it’s better to keep them disabled.
 Also make sure you follow step one (noted above) as you may be able to see some unexpected locations and IP addresses if a hacker has already configured his/her email client using your Gmail account.

 If you ever have concerns that your Gmail account has been hacked, you should change your password immediately, along with your security question, password recovery email, and registered phone number.

 It’s not a bad idea to be paranoid about your online security, and you can never be too confident about your preventive measures.
-It’s better to keep a close eye on your accounts for any unusual activities, and if you give anyone access to your Gmail account (including 3rd party sites like Rapportive), make sure you read reviews and feedback from online communities prior to doing so.
+It’s better to keep a close eye on your accounts for any unusual activities, and if you give anyone access to your Gmail account, make sure you read reviews and feedback from online communities prior to doing so.

 - Also check out: 7 security tips for your Gmail account